department-of-veterans-affairs/vagov-content/pages/pension/pension-management-centers.md

 <div class="va-introtext">

-We have 3 regional VA Pension Management Centers.
-Look at the lists below to find the center that serves your state, territory, or foreign country.
+Find the VA pension management center that serves the state, territory, or foreign country you live in.
 Then, mail or fax your pension application to the address for that center.

 </div>